F1r3Pr1nc3/A-Deadly-Tempest/README.md

-**A Deadly Tempest** is a mod for Stellaris (actual 2.6.1, initiated by [Spartan878](https://steamcommunity.com/profiles/76561198026342102)), focusing on a better mid-game L-Cluster event with all the consequences (new technologies and a more challenging Nanite Crisis).
+**A Deadly Tempest** is a mod for Stellaris (initiated by [Spartan878](https://steamcommunity.com/profiles/76561198026342102)), focusing on a better mid-game L-Cluster event with all the consequences (new technologies and a more challenging Nanite Crisis).
 It's also open source, so feel free to contribute!
 For more see the [workshop desc](/description.bbcode) (_[life](https://steamcommunity.com/sharedfiles/filedetails/?id=2028826064)_).

 ## How to contribute